 Briefly cook the pork in water before caramelizing to help remove impurities and reserve the cooking water.
 Remove the pork from the pot and rinse well with cold water.
 Make sure to pat dry before adding to the oil/sugar mixture to reduce the amount of splatter.

 After searing the pork and combining the ingredients, I transferred the mixture to a large clay pot to simmer.
-If you don’t have a clay pot available, use a large saucepan or pot with a lid.
+If you don’t have a clay pot available, use a wok or large saucepan with a lid.

-Shaoxing wine is a fermented rice wine originally from Shaoxing in the Zhejiang province in eastern China.
-I have been able to find it at larger grocery stores with a sizeable wine selection, such as Wegmans.
-It is also available in Asian food markets specializing in Chinese ingredients.
-Sherry can be used as a substitution if you absolutely cannot find it.
+Shaoxing wine (绍兴酒) is a fermented rice wine originally from Shaoxing in the Zhejiang province in eastern China.
+I have been able to find it at larger grocery stores with a sizeable wine selection, such as Wegmans, and in markets specializing in Chinese ingredients.
+Dry sherry can be used as a substitution if you absolutely cannot find it.

 Adapted from Every Grain of Rice

-- Once boiling, reduce heat to low and transfer the mixture to a clay pot or a pot with a lid.
-Bring the mixture to a boil, then reduce to a low simmer and cover.
-Cook for 1 1/2 to 2 hours, until the pork is tender, stirring occasionally to keep the bottom from burning.
-If the mixture becomes dry, add a little more chicken stock or hot water.
+- Once boiling, reduce heat to low and transfer the mixture to a clay pot or a wok with a lid and cover.
+Simmer until the pork is tender, about 1-1 1/2 hours, stirring occasionally to keep the bottom from burning.
+If the mixture becomes dry, add a little more reserved pork water.

-If the mixture is still watery when the pork is tender and ready to serve, remove lid and increase heat to medium.
-Cook, stirring occasionally, until the liquid has thickened into a glistening sauce and coats the pork.
+- If the mixture is still watery when the pork is tender and ready to serve, remove lid and increase heat to medium.
+Cook, stirring often, until the liquid has thickened into a glistening sauce and coats the pork thoroughly.